ARTICHOKES: CHINESE, GLOBE, AND JERUSALEM

-Propagation by Suckers.
 Globe Artichokes of proven quality are best grown from suckers which should be 6-8 in. long and cut from the plants with root and soil attached in early spring.
 They are planted 3 ft. apart each way.
-In cold districts it is wise to pot up a few suckers in autumn, and winter them in a frost proof cold frame.
+In cold districts, it is wise to pot up a few suckers in autumn and winter them in a frost-proof cold frame.

-As growth advances, small flower heads should be removed as soon as they appear—they may either be eaten raw or cooked; the large heads—cut when half grown—are best boiled.
+As growth advances, small flower heads should be removed as soon as they appear—they may either be eaten raw or cooked; the large heads—cut when half-grown—are best boiled.
 The flower heads must not be allowed to mature fully or they will check further development and so reduce the crop.
-Watering is necessary in dry weather, and a mulch of manure on the soil is beneficial.
+Watering is necessary for dry weather, and a mulch of manure on the soil is beneficial.

 In fall, after frost, all flower stems are cut down close to the ground, a box or basket is inverted over each plant and is covered with leaves or similar protection.
 The covering is removed in the following spring.

 This is a hardy, tuberous-rooted perennial with erect, annual stems, 5-8 ft. high; it is grown as a vegetable for the value of the tubers or swollen underground stems.
 The Jerusalem Artichoke will thrive in almost any soil and position but it does best in deeply dug soil in the open garden.
 Its botanical name is Helianthus tuberosus, and it belongs to the Daisy family, Compositae.
 The name is a corruption of the Italian girasole, sunflower; the plant has nothing to do with Palestine, but is a native of North America.
 It was cultivated as an article of food by the Indians.